WomenWhoCodeNYC/Algorithms/February-18-2016/Problem1.md

 Create a [Caesar Cipher](https://en.wikipedia.org/wiki/Caesar_cipher)

 With a Caesar Cipher you are giving a key (say the number 3) and all of the letters of the alphabet rotate that many number of spaces over.
-Create two functions that use the Caesar cipher, an encrypter and decrypter.
+Can you create a function that can encrypt/decrypt a message using the ceasar cipher?

-Bonus points for creating a decrypter than can decrypt caesar's cipher without a key.
+Extreme bonus points for creating a decrypter than can decrypt caesar's cipher without a key.